Penal Code § 496d PC is the California statute that defines the crime of buying or receiving a stolen vehicle. You commit this offense when you either

 4.4.
 Joyriding – VC 10851

-Under Vehicle Code 10851 VC, joyriding is the crime where people drive or take someone else’s vehicle without that person’s consent.
+Under Vehicle Code 10851 VC, joyriding is the crime where you drive or take someone else’s vehicle without that person’s consent.

 Unlike crimes under PC 496d, crimes under this statute do not involve stolen vehicles.
-People commit an offense under VC 10851 simply by taking a person’s car without that party’s consent.
+You commit an offense under VC 10851 simply by taking a person’s car without that party’s consent.

 - California Penal Code 496d PC.
 See also People v.
 Wehr (2020) 467 P.3d 168.